asifali411/OpenSignal/README.md

 ## Usage

 - Launch the application using `npm run tauri dev`
-- Drag and drop components from the toolbar onto the canvas
+- Click components on the toolbar
 - Connect components by clicking on their pins
 - Use the switch components to toggle inputs
 - Observe the bulb states to see circuit outputs